HcashOrg/hcOmniWallet/README.md

-# hcOmniWalle A multi-currency web wallet from Mastercoin
+# Omniwallet: A multi-currency web wallet from Mastercoin

 ## What is the OmniLayer/OmniProtocol?